Looking for Legal Help in North Carolina?

 If you are living with HIV or cancer and are experiencing legal problems related to your diagnosis, please contact the Duke Law Health Justice Clinic (919-613-7169).

 The North Carolina State Bar offers formal and informal solutions to disputes between attorneys and clients.
-Learn more about the Attorney-Client Assistance Program and the Fee Dispute Resolution Program.
-Learn how you can file a formal grievance with the North Carolina State Bar.
+The Attorney-Client Assistance Program and the Fee Dispute Resolution Program offer informal solutions.
+You may also file a formal grievance with the State Bar.

 Legal Aid of North Carolina assists with a wide variety of legal issues beyond those listed here.
-Access a full list of the services Legal Aid offers.
+Legal Aid publishes a full list of the services they offer on their website.
 You may contact Legal Aid via their helpline (1-866-219-5262) or by applying for assistance online.

 The North Carolina Justice Center (919-856-2162) may also be able to take some civil litigation cases.

-If you live in the Charlotte area, you may be able to obtain assistance from the Charlotte Center for Legal Advocacy by calling 704-376-1600.
+If you live in the Charlotte area (Mecklenburg, Cabarrus, and Union Counties), you may be able to obtain assistance from the Charlotte Center for Legal Advocacy by calling 704-376-1600.